google/generative-ai-docs/examples/gemini/python/docs-agent/docs/cli-reference.md

 ```

 Replace `REQUEST` with a prompt and `PATH_TO_FILE` with a file's
-absolure or relative path, for example:
+absolute or relative path, for example:

 ```sh
 agent helpme write comments for this C++ file? --file ../my-project/test.cc